unicorn-wg/sslv3-diediedie/draft-thomson-sslv3-diediedie.md

 The predecessor of SSLv3, SSL version 2, is no longer considered secure
 {{RFC6176}}.
 SSLv3 now follows.

 SSLv3 MUST NOT be used {{RFC2119}}.
 Negotiation of SSLv3 from any version of TLS MUST NOT be permitted.
+In particular, TLS clients MUST NOT send a ClientHello with ClientHello.client_version set to {03,00}; TLS servers MUST NOT send a ServerHello with ServerHello.server_version set to {03,00}; and if a TLS client receives a ServerHello with ServerHello.server_version set to {03,00}, the client MUST send a protocol_version alert message and close the connection.

-This document updates Appendix E of {{RFC5246}}.
-Clients MUST NOT set a record layer version number (TLSPlaintext.version) of {03,00}.
-Clients SHOULD offer their highest supported version (that is, the same value that appears in ClientHello.client_version); though clients MAY use any value greater than or equal to the lowest version number they are willing to negotiate.
-Servers SHOULD accept handshakes from clients that propose SSLv3 or higher, but MUST NOT negotiate SSLv3.
+The advice given in Appendix E of {{RFC5246}} still applies.
+In particular, TLS clients MAY send any value {03,XX} as the record layer version number, including {03,00}.

 # A Litany of Attacks